EvokeMadness/watch-band/README.md

 - Separate the watch strap buckle into three parts.
 - Ensure the buckle strap is facing in the same direction as it was printed, with the detailed side facing up.
 - Insert the spring bar from left to right through the first knuckle on the strap.
-- Place the watch strap buckle tongue after the first knuckle, ensuring the end of the tongue terminates down.
+- Place the watch strap buckle tongue in between the first and second knuckle, ensuring the end of the tongue terminates down.
 - Push the spring bar through the tongue and second knuckle, ensuring the bar is evenly through the width of the strap.
 - Depress the spring bar and clasp the buckle onto the buckle end of the strap.
 Ensure that the buckle tongue is above the buckle, and that the buckle terminates down.
 - Depress the spring bar attached to the buckle strap and place it into the upper strap slot on the watch body.

 ### Troubleshooting

 If the vertical shells delaminates along the watch strap sides, try adjusting the Infill/perimeters overlap.
 I recommend setting this value between `75%` and `100%`.
+75% is the default configuration used in the 3MF file.
 This setting can be found under the following:

 - **Print Settings**
 	- **Advanced**
 		- **Overlap**
 			- Infill/perimeters overlap

+## A Note from the Designer

+Hi!
+Thanks for checking out my model!
+This watch band is an improvement on one of my first 3D models and prints.
+I hope to make further strap designs available in the future.
+If you've printed and assembled this design, I'd love to see it.
+As always, if you have any issues with the original model, please let me know, and you can even open an issue on this model's [`GitHub`](https://github.com/EvokeMadness/watch-band) page.

 ## Previews